benadamstyles/making-of-history/contact.md

 ##Contributors:

-**Lee Bellamy** is the owner, producer, editor, and all-around big whoop of The Making of History, and is appropriately sorry.
+**Lee Bellamy** is the owner, producer, editor, and all-around big cheese of The Making of History, and is appropriately sorry.
 Please direct all complaints, groans, and death threats to Lee at _admin@makingofhistory.com_